cs01/gdbgui/README.rst

   --debug               The debug flag of this Flask application.
 Pass this
-                        flag when debugging gdbgui itself to automatically reload the server when changes are detected --no_browser          By default, the browser will open with gdb gui.
+                        flag when debugging gdbgui itself to automatically reload the server when changes are detected -n, --no_browser          By default, the browser will open with gdb gui.
 Pass this flag so the browser does not open.

 Compatibility
 -------------

-``gdbgui`` has been tested to work in these environments.
-It may work in other environments as well.

 Python versions: 2.7, 3.4, 3.5, pypy